WhatsApp +94 773-062-592

 My father loved my Mother

 My sister was the last person that spoke with my father.
 His last words were, “Where is mommy?”
 He died in his sleep a few hours later, five days after he was admitted to the hospital.
 Did he know his time had come?
 I will never know.
 I know he loved my mother for the past 39 years until he breathed his last.
 Thirty-nine years is a long period in terms of marriage.
 During that long period, my father never raised a finger against her.
 He was faithful to her, even in his thoughts.
 He remained by her side in health and sickness.
-He wasn’t embarrassed to call her his wife even after diabetes and old age claimed her youth.
+He wasn’t embarrassed to call her his wife even after diabetes and old age claimed her youth and looks.

 Father,My